 I fell in love with eggplant caviar on my first working day in Belgium.
 My new colleagues had thrown a very nice welcoming party for me and there it was, waiting for me to taste it and feel very happy with the new job.

-This caviar is perfect to put on a slice of bread or as a dip for veggies like carrots.
+This low fodmap eggplant caviar is perfect to put on a slice of bread or to dip in veggies like carrots.

 Hope you enjoy it as much as I do!

 This version does not include the typical tahini sauce or the cooking method of grilling the eggplants with a flame (giving it a smokey flavour but it’s a difficult technique to master).
 I find that the eggplants, specially if organic, already have a strong flavour of their own and I like to keep things simple.

 - 3 medium eggplants